Hamilton-DK/Smart-Contract-data/README.md

 # Smart contract vulnerability dataset

-**This repository releases the official datasets for five types of smart contract vulnerabilities, and gives the instructions for how to label the these vulnerability datasets.**
+**This repository releases the official smart contract dataset consisting of four types of vulnerabilities, where presents the instructions of how to label the specific vulnerability.**